 First-time backyard chicken keepers are often baffled when they see their chickens eating rocks and stones.
 If you wonder why chickens eat these non-food items, we’ll tell you why they do it.
 Chickens eat rocks and stones to help them digest food—it’s that simple.

-Even though rocks offer no nutritional value and don’t taste good, chickens eat them because they help grind the food inside their gizzards.
-If you don’t know, a gizzard is a small, specialized organ in a chicken’s belly.
-All the food a chicken eats, like grains and seeds, ends up in the gizzard where they’re ground up into tiny digestible particles the chicken’s body uses for nutritional purposes.
+Even though rocks offer no nutritional value and don’t taste good, chickens eat them because they help grind the food inside their crops and their gizzards.
+The crop and the gizzard are two specialized organs in a chicken’s digestive system.
+All the food that a chicken eats, like grains and seeds, is first stored in the crop, where rocks help start breaking it down before it passes through the esophagus and proventriculus, which secretes digestive enzymes.
+Then the food ends up in the gizzard, an organ with strong muscles, along with more rocks that help grind the predigested food into smaller digestible particles that the chicken’s body uses for nutritional purposes.

 How a Chicken Eats

 A chicken’s diet is made up of things like seeds, grains, grasses, and insects.
 All these things a chicken walks around and eats must be properly chewed and digested.
-However, unlike us humans who use our teeth to chew food, chickens are toothless, which means they do things differently with their food.
+However, unlike us humans who use our teeth to chew food, chickens are toothless, which means they need an alternative method to break down their food.

-In essence, the small rocks and stones work like our molars, grinding the food up well so it can be digested properly.
-Chickens actually eat food first and then “chew” it, which seems backward, but it works for our feathered friends because from the gizzard, the food can re-enter the proventriculus or proceed down to the intestines once it’s broken down enough.
+In essence, the small rocks and stones work like our molars, grinding the food up well so it can be turned into a liquid and properly digested.
+Chickens actually ingest the food first and then “chew” it, which seems backward, but it works for our feathered friends!

-If you provide your chickens with commercial chicken pellets, your birds are getting the grit they need from the pellets.
+If you provide your chickens with commercial chicken pellets, your birds do not need grit to break them down.
 However, if you feed your chickens whole grains or allow them to forage for their food, you should provide grit so they can digest these larger food particles.

 How to Choose Chicken Grit